Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays the type of the file
+Created a symbolic link file